|My grandfather (right), cigar store proprietor;|

 The next time Joseph showed up was in 1916, petitioning for naturalization.
 He renounced all allegiance and fidelity to “Nicholas II, Emperor of All the Russias.”
 And his occupation was “cigar manufacturer.”

-Cigar manufacturing in the United States, like much of what is learned about the history of industry, reveals itself to be a story about labor strife.
+Cigar manufacturing in the United States, like much of what is learned about American history, reveals itself to be a story about labor strife.
 Often, cigar makers worked in the tenements where they lived and the entire family participated.
 Ribbons of leaves were stripped from the stems, the smaller leaves crushed and assembled, and the ribbons carefully rolled around the filler and secured with vegetable paste.

 Larger shops had division of labor.
 “Casers” prepared the leaves by moistening and bending them.
 “Strippers” removed the large ribs of the leaves and stems.
 “Bunchbreakers” prepared the filler.
 “Rollers” rolled the filler, wrapped the strips of leaves around it, and cut the open ends.
 “Packers” put the finished cigars in boxes.